top of page

 Court Equipment

-In the configuration of a standard squash court, several equipments must be carefully considered to optimize both functionality and player experience.
+In the configuration of a solid squash court, several equipments must be carefully considered to optimize both functionality and player experience.
 The back walls, for example, can be come with a frame or supporting glass fins.
 The choice of flooring is another critical consideration, requiring materials that offer both optimal grip and safety for players.
 Likewise, the lighting should be deliberated upon to ensure it meets various specifications according to the unique requirements of Squash.
 Finally, the tins, which set the lower limit for valid shots, must be adjustable to accommodate different levels of competition.
 Each of these components is not merely optional but essential to consider for a squash facility aiming for operational excellence.

 Types of Glass Back Walls